AnOrmaluser12/DroidCmdX/README.md

 >
 >
 >
->❓ If Only I Want To Gaming , Then Which Settings I Should Use ❓
+>❓ I Want To Gaming , Then Which Settings I Should Use ❓
 >
 >⚙️: Toggle Gamemode : On
 >